DamianEdwards/aspnet5-workshop/Labs/Introduction to ASP.NET 5.md

-# Creating an inline middleware
+# Writing middleware

+## Write a middleware that sets the current culture based on a query string value
 1. Start with the application you created in the first lab, or just create a new empty ASP.NET 5 application
 1. Open `Startup.cs`
 1. Create an inline middleware that runs **before** the hello world delegate that sets the culture for the current request from the query string: